Logo Voyage

 Understand

-There was no universal Greek or Roman religion.
-The Mediterranean region has had countless faiths, myths and legends inspiring each other, without the institutional organization of today's world religions, such as Christianity or Islam.
+The Mediterranean region has had countless other cults, myths and legends inspiring each other, none of them having the institutional organization of today's world religions, such as Christianity or Islam.
 Nevertheless, both Greek and Roman mythology are believed to share a common origin in Proto-Indo-European mythology, which is also likely the common ancestor of the Germanic (including Norse), Celtic, Slavic and Vedic Hindu mythologies.

 The Greek civilization has been recorded from the 9th century BC.
 Its early history is intertwined with legend, with the Trojan War described in the Iliad and the Odyssey, as a Greek foundation myth.